JeschkeLab/DeerLab/docsrc/source/download.rst

 Downloading Releases
 -----------------------

-All releases (incuding previous versions) are available in the official DeerAnalysis `GitHub repository <https://github.com/luisfabib/DeerAnalysis2>`_.
+All releases (incuding previous versions) are available in the official DeerLab `GitHub repository <https://github.com/luisfabib/deerlab>`_.

 1) From the main page, select the ``releases`` tab